 I also find it hard to explain what I do.
 I’m a writer, but I’m not a food writer or a blogger or a traditional journalist.
 I write about anything that strikes me as interesting, which means I've written about the military, travel, faith, food and education.
 Heck, once, I even broke a story about a landfill.

-My work h been featured in The Washington Post, The Christian Science Monitor, and Entrepreneur Magazine, among many other publications.
-My debut novel, Beyond the Point, will be published by William Morrow in 2019.
-So, no, I don’t have a home town.
-And no, I don’t really have a niche.
-But that won’t stop me.
+My work has been featured in The Washington Post, The Christian Science Monitor, and Entrepreneur Magazine, among many other publications.
+My debut novel, Beyond the Point, will be published April 2, 2019 by William Morrow, an imprint of Harper Collins.